citadel-tech/coinswap/docs/maker-cli.md

 ### Checking Wallet Balances and UTXOs:
 Finally, we can check the wallet's updated balances and the list of UTXOs as done previously.

-Here is the revised version with the requested changes:

 ---